hb9fxq/docker-tomcat7/README.md

 ## Build kripp/docker-tomcat7

 You might want to adjust some configurations in the conf folder.
-These are then placed under /tomcat7/con Build the image by running the "build.sh"
+These are then placed under /tomcat7/conf <br>
+Build your image by simply running  '''build.sh'''

 ## Running the container

 ### Tomcat User and Group
-The container runs tomcat as user tomcat7 with uid 10500, group tomcat7 with gid 1600 Make sure this maps to a valid user/group on your host when doing a bind mount by using the -v switch e.g. for webapps or logs
+The container runs tomcat as user tomcat7 with uid 10500, group tomcat7 with gid 1600<br>
+Make sure this maps to a valid user/group on your host when doing a bind mount by using the -v switch e.g. for webapps or logs

 ### Example